Confidence and discoveries with e-values: Introduction

-A defining property of a \p-value is that it is $\alpha$ or less with a probability at most $\alpha$.
+The defining property of a \p-value is that it is $\alpha$ or less with a probability of at most $\alpha$.
 This definition involves a quantifier over thresholds $\alpha$ and sometimes is considered misleading in situations where no threshold $\alpha$ is fixed in advance.
 There have been proposals to turn (``calibrate'') \p-values into Bayes factors \citep{Sellke/etal:2001} to help intuition, and \citet[Appendix B]{Jeffreys:1961} proposes an informal correspondence between \p-values and Bayes factors; both can be used for establishing connections between \p-values and \e-values.
-Relations between \p-values and \e-values have also been explored in \citet[Section~2]{Vovk/Wang:2021}.
+Ways of turning \p-values into \e-values and vice versa have been systematically discussed in \citet[Section~2]{Vovk/Wang:2021} and are the topic of Section~\ref{sec:comparison}.
+They provide ways of comparing results based on \e-values and \p-values, albeit crude ones.

 An area of statistics where we can see both \e-values and \p-values in action is controlling the number of false discoveries in multiple hypothesis testing.
-A known procedure of controlling the number of false discoveries \citep{Genovese/Wasserman:2004,Goeman/Solari:2011,Goeman/etal:2019Biometrika}, which we call the \emph{GWGS procedure}, uses \p-values, but it can be easily adapted to \e-values.
+A known procedure of controlling the number of false discoveries \citep{Genovese/Wasserman:2004,Goeman/Solari:2011local,Goeman/etal:2019Biometrika}, which we call the \emph{GWGS procedure}, uses \p-values, but it can be easily adapted to \e-values.
 In this paper we demonstrate the performance of both versions.

 Both versions of the GWGS procedure control the number of false discoveries in a stronger sense than the well-known procedure of \citet{Benjamini/Hochberg:1995} controlling the false discovery rate (FDR).
 Whereas FDR is the expected value of the false discovery proportion, the GWGS procedure provides upper confidence bounds on the number of false discoveries.
-Procedures that control FDR using \e-values are studied by \citet{Wang/Ramdas:2020}.
+Procedures that control FDR using \e-values are studied by \citet{Wang/Ramdas:2022}.

-The key element of the GWGS procedure is merging several \p-values into a single \p-value.
-Merging \p-values is difficult: see, e.g., \citet{Vovk/Wang:2020,Vovk/etal:2021AS}.
-The situation with \e-values is radically different: arithmetic averaging is essentially the only symmetric method of merging \citep[Proposition 2.1]{Vovk/Wang:2021}.
-This contrast shows in the observation that the \e-version of the GWGS procedure produces seemingly better results than the \p-version; we cannot be more categorical since comparison between \p-values and \e-values remains somewhat informal.
+The GWGS procedure involves, at least implicitly, merging several \p-values into a single \p-value.
+Merging \p-values is difficult: see, e.g., \citet{Vovk/Wang:2020,Vovk/Wang/Wang:2022}.
+The situation with \e-values is radically different: arithmetic averaging is essentially the only symmetric method of merging \citep[Proposition 3.1]{Vovk/Wang:2021}.
+This contrast shows in the observation that the \e-version of the GWGS procedure produces seemingly better results than the \p-version; we cannot be more categorical since comparison between \p-values and \e-values is not straightforward.